-My own nails have improved tremendously when I tested the Save Our Bones Program on myself (yes, I was my own guinea pig).
+My own nails have improved tremendously when I tested the Osteoporosis Reversal Program on myself (yes, I was my own guinea pig).
 It was just one of the many fringe benefits of the program, besides getting rid of osteoporosis.

 They’re so strong that I have a difficult time cutting them!
 I prefer to keep my nails short because long nails interfere with my computer use.